-Here, we will juxtapose both investments by asking basic questions, so that you can decide which one is best for you.
+Here, we will compare both investments, based on some commonly asked questions, so that you can decide which one is best for you.

 Q1.
 What are Mutual Funds?